mauerv/dao-browser/README.md

 # DAO Browser

-A central repository to get info about the growing DAO ecosystem.
-The idea is to track new organizations, types of governance that develop and get data on how successful they end up being.
-Also serve as a place where people can learn about relevant standards, tooling, funding opportunities, etc about this emerging awesome field.
+A unified repository to get info about the growing DAO ecosystem.
+The idea is to track new organisations, the types of governance that they try and get data on how successful they end up being.

+It also intends to be a place where people can learn about relevant standards, tooling, funding opportunities, etc in this emerging awesome field.

 The project was initially born out of me trying to do data analysis for a few of the bigger DAOs and TCR projects and finding it annoyingly hard to find their Mainnet contract addresses.